 Science is another tough subject for us parents because we as parents automatically start thinking about periodic tables and dissecting frogs from when we were younger.
 It is time to move past those fears of science and jump head first into exploring the world with your kids.
 We use science everyday without evening thinking about it.

-There are so many great free online teaching tools and the below list is for you to use to teach science online to your kids for free.
+There are so many great free e-learning websites online and the below list is for you to use to teach science online to your kids for free.
 Grayson’s favorite of the below list is The Concord Consortium because it is an interactive way to teach science.
 When he finds a lesson that he is particularly interested in, I also attempted to come up with a way to make this our hands-on activity for the day (check out the explanation of germs above).

 The Concord Consortium – https://learn.concord.org